BiAPoL/Quantitative_Bio_Image_Analysis_with_Python_2022/docs/day4c_crafting_napari_plugins/04_napari_cookiecutter.md

     print(f"you have selected {img_layer}")
 ```

 Replace this function by the `segment_image2` annotated function from before.
-Remember to import napari custom types at the beginning of the file.
-Add this line close to other imports at the top of the file: `from napari.types import ImageData, LayerDataTuple`.
+Remember to import napari custom types at the beginning of the file: add `from napari.types import ImageData, LayerDataTuple` close to other imports at the top of the file.
 Save this file (File menu -> Save Python File).

-We now have to update the `napari.yaml` file to change the entried in the plugins menu.
+We now have to update the `napari.yaml` file to change the entries in the plugins menu.
 Thus, open the `napari.yaml` file.
 You should see a file like this:

 ![](napari_yaml_file1.png)

 Replace the fields indicated in red by your function name.
-The first one must be exaclty the function name, while the last one is the name that will show up in the Plugins menu.
-Save the yaml file (File menu -> Save YAML File)
+The first one must be exaclty the function name (in this case: `segment_image2`), while the last one is the name that will show up in the Plugins menu.
+Save the yaml file (File menu -> Save YAML File).

 Done!
 Now open napari again.
 You should see that one entry of the menu got updated with the name you provided.
 If you click on it, your plugin should appear on the right side.
 Try it out!